AndrewTweddle/fpinscala/README.md

 1. It sucks that Scala doesn't have automatic currying and type inference over all parameters.
 Multiple parameter lists is a clever but kludgy idea.
 2. I don't have a mental model for when (_) will work as an identity map, and when (x => x) is required (see exercise 4.7).
 TODO: Update when I understand.
+3. The Either data type feels very wrong to me (the names, not the concept):
+  a.
+It looks symmetrical, but isn't.
+The left side short-circuits but the right side doesn't.
+  b.
+The code misses an opportunity to be self-documenting.
+     The names don't reveal the intention, which is that one side should represent success and the other failure.
+     As a result additional explanation is needed to explain that you should remember that "right" can also mean "correct".
+  c.
+Even if you argue that general purpose names don't limit the use, there should still be a clue in the names that one side will short-circuit and the other not e.g. shortened and normal (short would be better, but Short is a data type).

 # Original readme file contents